pweingardt/KSPMissionController/README.md

 SOI stands for Sphere Of Influence in this case this refers to The Kerbin SOI so anything that within range of Mun or minmus.

+.60 has changed this now This is replaced with the new Science Orbital mission that requires a new MCE part.

 ####Satellite missions:
 Various missions from contractors that will have you deliver satellites to certain areas of Kerbin SOI.
 Most of these missions require the MCE Repair part and your choice of Docking Ports.